Paul-Anderson2/belly-button-challenge/README.md

 Append an html tag with that text to the #sample-metadata panel.

-Main code located in the starter_code/static/js subfolder html code located in starter_code folder
+All code and pertinent files located in main directory so Pages will be able to see and deploy.

+Code is deployed using github Pages : https://paul-anderson2.github.io/belly-button-challenge/

 StackOverflow had useful examples for d3.select and html clearing and helped me get started
 creating the filter solution for filtering the sample id's